2021 Banco de Oro hack: Fraud

 From late November to early December 2021, numerous accountholders of BDO Unibank (Banco de Oro; BDO) lost their money through unauthorized bank transfers.
 The funds were noted to have been transferred to multiple Unionbank accounts under the name of a certain "Mark Nagoyo".
 Fraud victims lost money ranging from ₱25,000 to ₱50,000 per BDO account.

 The scheme has been characterized to have made through hacking.
 Several Facebook groups were made by the fraud victims, where many maintained that they did not click any dubious links, sent through messaging apps, SMS, or email, that would make them fall for a phishing attempt.
 Other accounts suggest that they did not receive any one-time password (OTP), that would have alerted them to someone making an unauthorized login to their bank accounts, receive any OTP that a new device was linked to their accounts, and some had funds larger than the daily limit transferred out of their accounts.
 Manila Bulletin Technews also reported that funds worth ₱5 million transferred to one Unionbank account were used to buy Bitcoin on December 11.

 There are also accounts of victims saying that perpetrators used other platforms such as GCash and the Bank of the Philippine Islands (BPI) instead of Unionbank.

 Perpetrators

 The name "Mark Nagoyo", which is associated to the Unionbank accounts, is believed to be fictitious or a pseudonym.
 By December 15, the Bangko Sentral ng Pilipinas, the Philippines' central bank, has identified two to four people as perpetrators of the hack.
 These people were neither employees of BDO or Unionbank.
-Five suspects, two Nigerian nationals and three Filipinos has been arrested in relation to the hack.
+Five suspects, two Nigerian nationals and three Filipinos have been arrested in relation to the hack.